sholance/forta-scammer-to-cex/README.md

 ## Description

-This Forta Bot runs to detect known scammers deposits into centralized exchanges (CEXes).
+This Forta Bot runs to detect known scammers deposits into centralized exchanges (CEXes) Using the Label from The Forta Scam Detector Bot.
 It generates the following types of alerts:

 NATIVE-ASSET-DEPOSIT: This alert is triggered when a known scammer deposits native assets (e.g., ETH) into a CEX.
 The alert provides information about the source address, the amount deposited, the asset symbol, the CEX deposit address, and the CEX name.